Volkswagen Commercial Vehicles: 2010 to present

 and Volkswagen Commercial Vehicles showed their electric Caddy prototype at the Hanover Trade Fair.

 In September 2011, Volkswagen Commercial Vehicles released the Caddy Edition30 for the 30th Anniversary of the nameplate.
-Volkswagen Commercial Vehicles also revealed the Amarok with 8 speed transmission and a new 132 kW/180os engine with 420Nm and a towing capacity of 3.2 tonnes.
+Volkswagen Commercial Vehicles also revealed the Amarok with 8 speed transmission and a new 132 kW/180os engine with 420 Nm and a towing capacity of 3.2 tonnes.

 In November 2011, Volkswagen Commercial Vehicles released the ultra luxurious Multivan Business.

 In December 2011, Volkswagen Commercial Vehicles scooped three What Van? awards for Amarok 'Pickup of the Year', Caddy 4Motion '4x4 Van of the Year' and Transporter Sportline 'Editors Choice'.

 In January 2012, Volkswagen Commercial Vehicles released BlueMotion versions of the Volkswagen Transporter and Volkswagen Crafter, with both vehicles having improved fuel consumption thanks to BlueMotion Technologies.

 In June 2012, Volkswagen Commercial Vehicles' small van, the Caddy, became available with Park Assist.

 In August 2012, Volkswagen Commercial Vehicles started production of the Amarok in Hannover.

 In September 2012, Dr. Eckhard Scholz was appointed Speaker for the Board of Management of Volkswagen Commercial Vehicles.
 In September 2016, Volkswagen Commercial Vehicles released the new version of the Crafter, in the newly built factory in Września, Poland.
 The cost of the new plant was about 800 million EUR.

-MAN / Volkswagen joint venture 1977–93
+MAN / Volkswagen joint venture 1977–1993

-Volkswagen's first joint venture into trucks outside of their own LT range was with MAN Nutzfahrzeuge (Commercial Vehicles) from 1977–1993.
+Volkswagen's first joint venture into trucks outside of their own LT range was with MAN Nutzfahrzeuge (Commercial Vehicles) from 1977 to 1993.
 Truck production started in 1979 and ended in 1993 with 72,000 units produced.
 It was available with four engines and four wheelbases over its lifetime; there was also a 4X4 version called 8.150 FAE.
 FAE means "forward control" cab, all-wheel drive, single tyres so the F nomenclature means "forward control" cab.
 This series is usually referred to as the G90, from the most common model, but also as the "G"-series.
 In the United Kingdom it was originally marketed as the "MAN MT" series.
 The original lineup in the UK consisted of the 6.90 and the 8.90 (the first digit denoting the GVW in tonnes, the second for power in metric horsepower) and the 8.136 and 9.136.

 MAN AG supplied engines which were available in inline-four and inline-six cylinder engine configurations, with DIN rated motive power outputs of:

 MAN AG replaced the G series (as it was known internally) with the L2000 and M2000 ranges.

 VWCV and MAN shared the project development in accordance with the collaboration agreement as follows:

 Volkswagen Commercial Vehicles took care of: